sophongo/sophdoc/docs/en/docs/kpanda/user-guide/backup/etcd-backup.md

   and granted [`NS Admin`](../permissions/permission-brief.md#ns-admin) or higher permissions to the user.
   For details, refer to [Namespace Authorization](../permissions/cluster-ns-auth.md).

 - Prepared a MinIO instance.
-It is recommended to create it through DCE 5.0's MinIO middleware.
+It is recommended to create it through AI platform's MinIO middleware.
   For specific steps, refer to [MinIO Object Storage](../../../middleware/minio/user-guide/create.md).

 ## Create etcd backup